Connecting is the key to high impact presenting

 In other words, deciding well in advance exactly what it is you want your audience to feel about your message and why.
 Once you have that clarity your next priority is to make sure that you feel it first.

-Here are 10 powerful steps you can take to ensure you connect with your audience
+Here are 10 great steps you can take to ensure you connect with your audience

 1. Don’t assume anything